 Engaging: Spark and spur conversations

-Every comment you make online leaves a digital footprint.
+From the Facebook banner you create to every comment you make online leaves a digital footprint.
 The more positive comments you and your community generate, the stronger your brand.
 That's why it's important to not just start these conversations but keep them alive, especially since many social media algorithms use engagement signals like comments to determine what to show in our news feeds.

 It might be tempting to automate your engagement on social networks with a bot that likes and comments on your behalf, but you'll get to a point where it starts to do more harm than good for your brand.
 In today's internet that's just saturated with automation, you need to prove there's a thinking and feeling human behind your brand to actually connect with customers.

 Instead, monitor your social channels daily and find opportunities to address complaints, thank happy customers, and talk to people who might like your products.
 Be human.
 Avoid copying and pasting responses all the time, and allow conversations to happen organically.

 If the channel you're on gives you access to a large audience or you're speaking to someone with a sizeable following, it might even be worth it to go the extra mile.